 Located a just a few minutes from Mount Pleasant, the Isle of Palms has plenty of amenities and is a great family friendly beach option.
-This stretch of public beach has a selection of shops, restaurants and bars plus public restrooms.
-The area of Ocean Boulevard from 10th Avenue to 14th Avenue is set aside for beachgoers and is known as “front beach.”
+This stretch of public beach has a selection of shops, restaurants and amenities plus public restrooms.
+The area of Ocean Boulevard from 10th Avenue to 14th Avenue is set aside for beachgoers and is known as “Front Beach.”
 If you’re not staying on Isle of Palms, plan to arrive early.
 The Isle of Palms Connector backs up quickly with beach traffic.

 For access to picnic tables, showers, restrooms, seasonal lifeguards and a playground, you might want to park at the Isle of Palms County Park.
 Parking fees vary by season.
 The most you’ll pay is $10 per vehicle Monday to Friday and $15 on Saturday and Sunday.

 Lunch break: Coconut Joe’s, 1120 Ocean Blvd., is a festive, laid-back spot great for families or groups of friends.
 Order up tacos, sandwiches or a fried platter of coconut shrimp and a cold glass of iced tea to top off a morning on the beach.
 If you don’t want to leave your spot on the beach, pick up hot dogs or burgers at the neighboring Island Joe’s (also a great spot for afternoon ice cream cones) and picnic on the sand.

 Souvenir shopping: Stroll Ocean Boulevard for a selection of gift shops where you can buy an IOP T-shirt or buckets and shovels for building an epic sand castle.

 Beach beers: Cold brews, ocean views and live music from a variety of bands make The Windjammer, IOP’s best party spot.